Silicosis Compensation Claims

 • Statutory claim with WorkCover Queensland

-Which compensation option is best for you will depend on many things including which form of silicosis disease you have been diagnosed with, the severity of your condition, how long you have been living with the disease, whether you suffer from any lung function impairment, your life expectancy, the extent of future treatment options (lung transplants may be required in PMF cases) and your age.
-We are able to assist in advising you which option will best suit your situation.
+Which compensation option is best for you will depend on many things including which form of silicosis disease you have been diagnosed with, the severity of your condition, how long you have been living with the disease, whether you suffer from any lung function impairment, your life expectancy, your age, the extent of future treatment options (lung lavages or lung transplants may be required in certain cases) and availability of witnesses to confirm your exposure.
+We will advise you about which options will best suit your situation.

-Our long experience in representing claims for clients with these serious conditions means that we have the knowledge and expertise to achieve the best results, while always recognising that time is absolutely of the essence and in your time of need, you will find us to be both sensitive and caring professionals absolutely dedicated to achieving the best outcome for you and at a very reasonable cost.
+Our long experience in handling claims for clients with silicosis means that we have the knowledge and expertise to achieve the best results, while always recognising that time is of the essence.
+In your time of need, you will find us to be both sensitive and caring professionals absolutely dedicated to achieving the best outcome for you and at a very reasonable cost.